DUI 3rd Offense in Nevada

 - The laboratory failed to perform the proper procedures in handling your blood and testing your blood.

-There are many ways to fight your third offense DUI charge, but you must have a DUI lawyer in Las Vegas who has extensive experience in handling DUI cases.
+There are many ways to fight your third offense DUI charge.
+A Las Vegas DUI lawyer who has extensive experience in handling DUI cases can be of great assistance.
 The Law Office of Joel M. Mann handles many DUI cases on a daily basis.
-Joel Mann will fight for your freedom and to minimize this DUI charge will have on your life.
+I will fight for your freedom and to minimize the impact this DUI will have on your life.

 Law Office of Joel M. Mann | DUI Defense Attorney for a 3rd DUI Arrest in Las Vegas, Nevada

-The district attorney’s office in Clark County, NV, prosecutes third DUI cases differently.
-If you have been arrested for a third or subsequent DUI in Clark County, contact an experienced DUI defense attorney.
-Joel Mann provides free initial consultations so that you can learn more about possible defenses that may apply to the unique facts of your case.
+The district attorney’s office in Clark County, NV prosecutes third DUI cases differently.
+If you have been arrested for a third or subsequent DUI in Clark County, contact an experienced DUI defense attorney like me, Joel Mann.
+I provide free initial consultations so that you can learn more about possible defenses that may apply to the unique facts of your case.